- November 10, 1939

 - Not Active

-Allan George Moffat is a former racing driver from Australia, best known for his triumphs in Australian Touring Cars Championship (ATCC) and races like Bathurst 500/1000 and Sandown 500.
+Allan George Moffat is a former racing driver from Australia, best known for his triumphs in the Australian Touring Cars Championship (ATCC) and races like Bathurst 500/1000 and Sandown 500.

-Moffat was born in Saskatoon in Canada, on 10th of November 1939, but moved to Australia with his parents when he was 17 and soon made his racing debut, driving the Triumph TR3.
+Moffat was born in Saskatoon in Canada, on November 10, 1939, but moved to Australia with his parents when he was 17 and soon made his racing debut, driving the Triumph TR3.
 In 1964, partnered with Jon Leighton, he was fourth in Sandown 6 Hour International, the race which would become the Sandown 500 classic.

 A year later, Moffat entered ATCC, driving a Lotus Cortina, and with same car he has also competed in the Trans-Am series in America, combining with the other Australian drivers, but the results weren’t that impressive and Moffat decided to return to Australia.